vcflib/vcflib/test/pytest/vcflib-api.md

 This document describes the VCFLIB API as it is used by the vcflib modules and the [python ffi](./pyvcflib.md).

-VCFLIB contains a lot of functionality, but the basis of going through a VCF file and fetching record (by record) information is visible in all modules.
+VCFLIB contains a lot of functionality, but the basis of going through a VCF file and fetching record (by record) information is straightforward and visible in all modules.
 A recent example can be found in [vcfwave](../../src/vcfwave.cpp).

 ## Open the VCF file